DEFRA/ffc-development-guide/docs/code-review.md

 2. it doesn't introduce new defects or code that is hard to maintain
 3. all new and modified code has thorough unit test coverage
 4. integration tests have been added where appropriate
-3. there are no unanswered questions or comments against the pull request
+5. there are no unresolved questions or comments against the pull request

 Occasionally, it may be prudent to accept a pull request which does not meet all of the above requirements, such as to resolve an urgent issue with the live product.
 Such cases must always be agreed between the product owner, author(s) and reviewer(s).

-If comments or questions on a pull request have been addressed elsewhere (e.g. face-to-face or on Slack), ensure that the outcome is recorded in replies to each comments so that it is visible to anyone looking back at the pull request in future for information.
+If comments or questions on a pull request have been addressed elsewhere (e.g. face-to-face or on Slack), ensure that the outcome is recorded in comment replies so that it is visible to anyone looking back at the pull request in future for information.
+Use the Resolve button to make it clear which comments have been addressed and which still need attention.
+A pull request should only be approved after all comments have been resolved.

 ### When to request changes
 You should request changes to a pull request if any of the following are true: